DHFrisk/learning-expressjs/README.md

-This is how I'm leaning (learned) Express JS based on the developer.mozilla.org tutorials.
+This is how I'm learning (learned) Express JS based on the developer.mozilla.org tutorials.
 Thank you guys! :^)
 ===========================================================================================================================
 ===========================================================================================================================